Rangers: Steven Gerrard returning to Ibrox 'ticks a lot of boxes' but club don't know who they want, says Kris Boyd

 Martin is also a name familiar to Rangers fans, having played at the club in 2018, and has been out of work since last December.
 Meanwhile, Edwards - who worked with Thelwell at Wolves - could be an option that Gers chiefs opt for.

-Sheffield Wednesday boss Rohl has been linked with the job at Southampton too but with Will Still in the mix at St Mary's - the 36-year-old could yet make that final shortlist.
+Sheffield Wednesday boss Rohl has been linked with the job at Southampton too but with Will Still set to take over at St Mary's - the 36-year-old could yet make that final shortlist.

 While various options are considered, Thelwell, Stewart and co will want to appoint Rangers' 20th permanent manager as soon as possible.

-Rangers will return to pre-season training in June ahead of their Champions League qualifiers at the end of July, with the new Scottish Premiership season kicking off in the first weekend of August.
+Rangers will return to pre-season training on June 23 ahead of their Champions League qualifiers at the end of July, with the new Scottish Premiership season kicking off in the first weekend of August.

 Any appointment will not need to wait on the official completion of the US takeover.